FREQUENTLY ASKED QUESTIONS

 +Do I have to know how to code first?

 No prior programming experience is necessary for students or mentors.
-Participants learn some basic computer programming principles as they complete the course, but they don’t need to become expert software developers to be participate.
+Participants learn some basic computer programming principles as they complete the course, but they don’t need to become expert software developers to be able to participate.

-Students rely on their mentors not to know all the answers, but simply to help them figure out how to find the appropriate answers.
-Most of our mentors are not software engineers, but they are dedicated professionals who are eager to help young women learn new skills and build their confidence.
+Students rely on their mentors not to know all of the answers, but simply to help them figure out how to find the appropriate answers.
+Most of our mentors are not software engineers, they are dedicated professionals who are eager to help young women learn new skills and build their confidence.

 +How many teams can participate from each school?